owbjorn/disassembly_selection_experiment/README.md

 # Disassembly selection experiment
 This repository contains scripts used in a community breeding experiment to disassemble bacterial communities over several weeks.
-All code is written by Björn Vessman (Bjorn.Vessman@unil.ch).
-This project is described in more detail in our preprint [Arias-Sánchez et al., 2023](https://www.biorxiv.org/content/10.1101/2023.07.27.550627v1).
+All code is written by Björn Vessman (@owbjorn).
+This project is described in more detail in our the paper [Arias-Sánchez et al., 2024, Nat Commun](https://doi.org/10.1038/s41467-024-52190-z).

 ## Table of contents
  - What are these files?